 Botanical Name: Dicentra cucullaria

-Dutchman’s Breeches also known as Dicentra Cucullaria.
+Dutchman’s Breeches are also known as Dicentra Cucullaria.
 They grow on the eastern coast of the United States.
 They are versatile because they can grow in places where other plants cannot.
 Most perennials only prefer flat land, but Dutchman’s Breeches does the best on slopes or hillsides.
 They do well with moist soils or soils that are well drained.
 They are small growers and only produce around 12 inches.
 It is not prone to diseases or insect problems.
 They prefer cooler temperatures of spring and will quit growing in the heat of summer.
 This plant is not ideal for a border around one's flowers due to the inability to thrive in the summer.
 Plant, this plant, mixed throughout other plants to ensure the best look.
-The blooms look like old fashioned pantaloons which give it its name.
+The blooms look like old-fashioned pantaloons which give it its name.